jkarsrud/dotfiles/readme.md

 Mind you, if you have your own `.gitconfig`, you might want to back it up before you run the bootstrap script, as it overwrites stuff.

-If you only want specific things, you could always just copy the files you want.
+If you only want specific things, you could always just `cp` the files you want.

+## TODO:

+Make a build file that can take some config options